steltenpower/PowerGists/animation.md

 - WordArt becoming an raster image, in which you can't search
 - infinite zoomable vector graphics turned into a raster image in which zooming quickly becomes pixelated.
 - video becoming a silent snapshot
-- interactive objects becoming dead photos<br>
+- interactive objects becoming dead photos

 But there's more than just end results, there's also context and process:
 - If in manually copy-pasting a mistake is made, making a slight or completely wrong selection, that mistake is often impossible to detect in the result, let alone repairable.
 - As you copy only a result, you miss the process behind it; a disaster for REPRODUCIBILITY and reasoning about and experimenting with the matter.